-Our day-to-day routines are full of opportunities to employ life hacks that make things just a little bit smoother.”
+Our day-to-day routines are full of opportunities to employ life hacks that make things just a bit smoother.

 Sure, a new way of unspooling foil or a pledge to use less laundry soap won’t bring about world peace.
-But it’ll make your life a little more pleasant, and may save you cash — and that’s worth something.
+But it’ll make your life more pleasant, and may save you cash — and that’s worth something.

 Following are seven simple hacks that can save you money on the stuff you do every day.